Shawn Mendes postpones tour dates citing mental health

 “This breaks my heart to have to say this,” his post began.
 “After speaking with my team and health professionals, I need to take some time to heal and take care of myself and my mental health, first and foremost.”

-Mendes was schedule to play the All State Arena in Rosemont on Friday, July 15.
+Mendes was scheduled to play at the All-State Arena in Rosemont on Friday, July 15.
 The tour also included a stop at the Fiserv Forum in Milwaukee on July 12.

-As of now, the tour is set to resume July 31 in Toronto.
-A list of schedule tour dates is on his official website.
+As of now, the tour is set to resume on July 31 in Toronto.
+A list of scheduled tour dates is on his official website.

 “As soon as there are more updates I promise I will let you know,” his post said.